Humanities and Justice Minor

 LIT 316 Gender and Identity in Literary Traditions

-LIT 327 Crime and Punishment in Literature
+LIT 327 Crime, Punishment and Justice in World Literatures

 LIT 342 Perspectives on Literature and Human Rights